 Some will repeat this sniff and scratch procedure more than once before leaving the site.

 The intensity of scratching and digging varies among cats.
 Some barely bury their waste while others create a huge mound on top of the waste.

 For these reasons, different cats need differently designed litter boxes.

 We will dig much deeper into this later.

-These adjustments and considerations are important while choosing the best cat litter box for your cat.
+These adjustments and considerations are important when choosing the best type of cat litter box for your cat.
 They determine eventually what you will settle for.

 Pro tip: Remember that you are choosing the best cat litter box suitable for your cat, not you.
 It is impossible to train a cat to use a litter box that he finds uncomfortable or annoying.